Last Updated 11/19/2020

 - Risk Transfer

-Status: Pandemic exposure can present significant tail risk to insurers.
-The life and health insurance industries will be most severely impacted.
-However, the property/casualty (P/C) industry could see substantial losses from secondary impacts.
-To further explore the risk of pandemics to the health, life and P/C industries, the Center for Insurance Policy and Research (CIPR) held an event titled "The Risk of Pandemics to the Insurance Industry" on March 27, 2015.
+Status: Pandemic exposure can present significant risk to insurers.
+To further explore the risk of pandemics to the health, life and P/C industries, the Center for Insurance Policy and Research (CIPR) held an event titled "The Risk of Pandemics to the Insurance Industry" on March 27, 2015 (a recent summary of key takeaways from the event is here).
 The event covered business continuity planning, the potential financial impact to the industry, modeling and risk management considerations, and capital market solutions.

 Committees Active on This Topic

 Compendium of U.S. State Insurance Department Responses to the COVID-19 Pandemic (Sidley Austin, LLP, updated frequently)